trakt-tools/universal-trakt-scrobbler/README.md

 ### Which streaming services are supported?

 - Amazon Prime (Scrobble only)
-- HBO Go (Scrobble only - tested only for Latin America)
+- HBO Go (Only tested for Latin America, can only sync the 30 last watched items)
 - Netflix
 - NRK
 - Viaplay (Sync only)